AmolGangadhare/flutter_barcode_scanner/README.md

 ### Android

+It should work without any changes, still if not then you can follow the steps below :

-To use on android, you need to add some permissions and a BarcodeCaptureActivity to AndroidManifest.
+You need to add some permissions and a BarcodeCaptureActivity to AndroidManifest.
 1. Add the camera permission to your AndroidManifest.xml

     `<uses-permission android:name="android.permission.CAMERA" />`